 Each year, on Arbor Day, the Garden Club donates trees to the City of Glendale in recognition of people who have contributed to our group or have been closely connected with it.

 Throughout the year the members, sometimes with spouses and guests, enjoy various functions that are entertaining and contribute toward comradery among the members.
 At the same time, some of these are fundraisers to further the goals of the Garden Club.

 The portals at the entrance to Chevy Chase Estates on East Chevy Chase Drive were built and have been maintained over the years by members of the club.
 They are decorated for various holidays – Christmas, Veterans Day, etc.

-If you reside in the Chevy Chase Canyon and are interested in either learning more about the Garden Club or becoming a member, please call Diane Stevens, the membership chair, at 818-507-6994.
-The club is always looking for new members.
+If you reside in the Chevy Chase Canyon the Garden Club is always looking for new members.
 It’s a fun group!
+JOIN!